cobwebch/external_import/Documentation/Introduction/Index.rst

 as when data is fetched directly by the extension.

-This extension contains a number of hooks as well as the possibility to call user-defined functions during the import process, which makes it a quite flexible tool.
+This extension contains a number of hooks as well as the possibility to call user-defined functions during the import process or to create custom steps, which makes it a quite flexible tool.
 However it was not designed for extensive data manipulation.
 It is assumed that the data received from the external source is in "palatable" format.
 If the external data requires a lot of processing, it is probably better to put it through an ETL or ESB tool first, and then import it into TYPO3 CMS.

 Please also check extension :ref:`externalimport_tut <tut:start>`
 which provides a tutorial to this extension.